Emergency Medicines Training

 Flow diagram illustrating the process steps for Vaccinations and Emergency Medicines

-COVID-19 Vaccinations used in the COVID-19 Vaccination Programme and relevant HSeLanD module to be completed as part of the required training
+COVID-19 Vaccinations used in the COVID-19 Vaccination Programme and relevant HSeLanD module that can be completed as part of the required training

 *The National Immunisation Advisory Committee (NIAC) made significant changes to the Anaphylaxis Chapter of the Immunisation Guidelines for Ireland in June 2022, which stated that “Adrenaline auto-injectors are not recommended as first line treatment by health professionals for the immediate management of anaphylaxis or suspected anaphylaxis following vaccination unless they are the only source of adrenaline available, as they may not allow IM delivery of an age appropriate dose”.